GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 - Symbology is applied to layers, but within the same layer we can assign multiple styles to features
 - the symbology of a layer can be __changed based on one of its attributes__

+>different visualisation for different types of data (discrete vs. continuous values, insert image).
+For example the amount of rainfall/temperature is a continuous value.
+Which means that the

 ## Colours

 Colours are arguably the most striking visual variables as they are easily disinguishable.
 However, depending on the type of data and the information you wish to convey, there are a few things to consider when choosing a colour scheme for your map.
 The most important variables for colours are the __hue__, the __value__ (saturation) and the __transparency__.